willzjacobson/rxjs_brownbag/README.md

 Some big players rely heavily on RxJS (Angular, for example).

 ## Problems RxJS helps us solve
-In JavaScript, there are severasl common ways to handle incoming data.
+In JavaScript, there are several common ways to handle incoming data.
 Which one you use will depend on the situation:
  - callback functions
  - promises
  - event handlers